 The Rule of Law – The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.

 Young Citizens Magistrates Mock Trial Competition helps young people understand how the law touches every aspect of their lives, enabling them to gain an insight into how the legal justice system works.
-In 2021 we will be running the competition with our Year 8 pupils, where they will enjoy preparing legal arguments for a specially written criminal case.
-Pupils will then take part in a local heat and go head-to-head with other schools to prosecute and defend the case.
-The first round of winners will then compete in a regional heat with a new case.
-Winning teams from regional heats will battle both cases out at a National Final.
+As part of our extra-curricular offer we are running this competition with our Year 8 pupils, where they enjoy preparing legal arguments for a specially written criminal case.
+Pupils take part in a local heat and go head-to-head with other schools to prosecute and defend the case.
 Democracy and the Rule of Law feature heavily in this project as students will develop their critical thinking skills, be able to build arguments and boost their confidence, knowledge and understanding of the law and the justice system in our society.

 Individual Liberty – Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school, we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms with a nationally recognised Pride Youth Network school and sixth form, ORA students are aware of the importance of being able to have freedoms within society.
-Whether it is through choice of challenge, of how they record, or participation in our numerous extra-curricular clubs and opportunities, all pupils are given the freedom to make choices.
+As a school, we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering PSHE education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and ORA students are aware of the importance of being able to have freedoms within society.

 Mutual Respect and Individual Liberty are promoted through our Student Council by enabling students to focus their efforts and views on areas of importance to fellow students, in a safe and courteous environment, helping to bring about change.

-Mutual Respect – Part of our school ethos and behaviour policy has revolved around core values such as ‘Respect’ through ‘Discipline with Dignity’ behavioural strategy, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Mutual Respect – Part of our school ethos and behaviour policy has revolved around our core values Community, Ambition, Resilience, Respect and Excellence.
 These ideas are reiterated through the school and classroom rules, as well as our behaviour policy.
+Students are awarded ‘CARE cards’ by staff, recognising students’ positive attitude to learning and care shown towards the school community.
 Additional support is provided for individual pupils, through our Student Support Assistants and Wellbeing Space.
 This support helps to develop self-esteem and to practise strategies pupils can employ to help improve their respect for others.
-Wellbeing warriors are in place to support students with this.

 Tolerance of those of Different Faiths and Beliefs – This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by providing opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The school does, through a wide range of activities, secure such standards and uses strategies within the National Curriculum and beyond to secure such outcomes for children.